 Enjoying the outdoors has many benefits, including lowering stress, and improving outlook and focus.
 While exercising when you have a chronic lung disease may be challenging, improving your exercise tolerance can help you breathe easier and improve your quality of life.
 One of the best forms of gentle exercise is walking.
-Whether you’re a Scottsdale, Arizona local or you’re in town for stem cell treatment at the Lung Institute, we compiled a list of easy trails for you.
+Whether you’re a Scottsdale, Arizona local or you’re in town for cellular therapy at the Lung Health Institute, we compiled a list of easy trails for you.
 So, call up a friend and enjoy these best Scottsdale walking trails.

 What are the best Scottsdale walking trails?

 With diverse natural environments, nature centers and easy walking trails, you’re sure to find the right park for you.
 The best Scottsdale walking trails include trails in the Spur Cross Ranch Conservation Area, Lake Pleasant Regional Park and McDowell Mountain Regional Park.
 It’s important to remember that these parks and trails may become hot during the summer months.
 So, remember to bring plenty of water and sunscreen, and be mindful of the heat.
 If heat triggers your lung disease symptoms, it’s best to wait until it is cooler outside to visit these parks and trails.
 Be sure to remember your camera, so can capture a photograph of something beautiful.

 Spur Cross Ranch Conservation Area